kth-gt/cb2442/prog/p4/readme.md

 ### Test

-You can make an initial execution of your `upgma` function by running the main function of the python file itself by executing the line,
+You can make an initial execution of your `upgma` function by running the main function of the python file itself by executing the line

 ```bash
 $ python3 labp4.py
 ```

-However, the final test of the code is done by executing the `runner4.py` executable, which can be executed from command line as,
+However, the final test of the code is done by executing the `runner4.py` executable, which can be executed from command line as

 ```bash
 $ python3 runner4.py